 Statistical Consulting Unit (SCU)

-The Statistical Consulting Unit (SCU) in the Department of Counseling, Quantitative Methods, and Special Education is a statistical consulting service primarily available to students who are taking, or have taken statistics courses in Quantitative Methods, and to faculty in the School of Education (SoE).
+The Statistical Consulting Unit (SCU) in the Quantitative Methods and Special Education program is a statistical consulting service primarily available to students who are taking, or have taken statistics courses in Quantitative Methods, and to faculty in the School of Education (SOE).
 The SCU is available when classes are in session during the Fall and Spring terms.

 The SCU provides statistical advice and assistance with short-term statistical analysis to students, researchers and faculty.
 This includes assistance with designing experiments, studies and surveys, as well as analyzing data, related to master's theses, doctoral dissertations, and faculty research.

 The SCU seeks to develop collaborative research efforts and promote cross-disciplinary interaction between SoE faculty and students, as well as their counterparts in other disciplines.

 Who may use this service?

-SCU services are available to faculty, students and researchers in the SoE and to students who are currently enrolled or have previously taken statistics courses in the Department of Counseling, Quantitative Methods, & Special Education.
+SCU services are available to faculty, students and researchers in the SOE and to students who are currently enrolled or have previously taken statistics courses in the Quantitative Methods and Special Education program.

 How do I arrange an appointment?

 The SCU assistance schedule is posted outside Wham 229, the location of the SCU.
 For an appointment, email the SCU at StatConsUnit@siu.

 What should I bring to the appointment?